zcash/zcash-ios-wallet/README.md

 4. Navigate to the wallet directory where the `Podfile` file is located and run `pod install`

-5. open the `wallet.xcworkspace` file
+5. open the `ECC-Wallet.xcworkspace` file

 6. locate the `.params` files that are missing in the project and include them at the specified locations